 This medication should not be used to treat von Willebrand disease.

-HOW TO USE: This medication is given by injection into a vein, usually over 5 to 10 minutes or as directed by your doctor.
+HOW TO USE: This medication is given by injection into a vein as directed by your doctor.
 The medication may need to be given more slowly over a longer time depending on your dose and how you respond to it.

 After first receiving this medication in a hemophilia treatment center or hospital, some patients may be able to give this medication to themselves at home.
 If your doctor directs you to give this medication at home, read the Patient Information Leaflet available from your pharmacist before you start using this medication and each time you get a refill.
 Learn all preparation and usage instructions in the product package.
 Learn how to store and discard needles and medical supplies safely.
 If you have any questions, ask your health care professional.